-Introduction to Spanish for Health Care Workers 3 Credits
+Introduction to Spanish for Health Care Workers

 This is a multimedia course that combines video, audio, and print to introduce students to medical terms and elementary non-medical expressions in Spanish.
 This course is designed for students who work/plan to work in health care and who want to learn Spanish phrases as related to their daily activities.
 The course activities are divided into 2 major sections: First, basic language skills that are taught using the textbook, "an Introduction to Spanish for Health Care Workers"; Second, the memorization of dialogs related to specific medical tasks (e.g., assessing medical history, assessing health risks, making appointments, etc.).
 All health care workers/students who are interested in acquiring the basic Spanish skills as related to their daily activities are encouraged to enroll in this course.
-Students who are interested in acquiring the Spanish language (grammar) courses.
+Students who are interested in acquiring the Spanish language in general are invited to enroll in traditional Spanish language (grammar) courses.
 This class may apply toward a major requirement for an A.A in Spanish.